 - Using Frozen Prawns: if fresh prawn aren’t available , using frozen is a great choice.
 Drfrost them overnight in the fridge, drain off excess moisture and pat dry with kitchen towel before adding into the wok.

-- Other Proteins: Adding thinly sliced pieces of chicken works well.
+- Chicken Variation: Adding thinly sliced pieces of chicken works well.
 I like to cook the chicken pieces separately in a pan, then add to the wok at the end to stir through and combine

 - More Spicy: add 1 to 2 teaspoon of chilli paste or fresh diced chilli to the sauce.
 Additionally sliced red chilli can be added on top to serve if you like it quite spicy.